ipspace/netlab/docs/groups.md

 The device type is copied from groups to nodes with no explicit device type.
 Modules listed in a group are added to modules already enabled on group members.
 The merging of node- and group modules takes precedence over the global (topology-level) list of modules.

-The following example uses this functionality to use Cumulus VX on routers advertising the anycast IP address, and to use BGP as the only configuration module on those devices.
+The following example uses this functionality to:

+* Use Cumulus VX on routers advertising an anycast IP address,
+* Specify BGP as the only configuration module on those devices.

 ```
 defaults.device: iosv